Statement of Behavioral Expectations

 The Fayetteville-Manlius Central School District is committed to creating a collaborative learning environment where all members feel included, respected, valued and connected by affirming individual identities, fostering relationships and recognizing diversity as an asset for teaching and learning.

 Schools are often referred to as microcosms of society.
 It seems fitting then that behavioral expectations within a school community should be governed by an overarching set of tenets applicable equally and consistently to society as a whole.

-The school community has responsibility to preserve societal values related to freedom and democracy.
+The school community has the responsibility to preserve societal values related to freedom and democracy.
 Given this, we all must recognize the necessity of the democratic process of law making and demonstrate its importance through respect for laws, rules, and authority.

 Members of the school community must also respect themselves through an understanding and appreciation of their own individuality.
 Self-respect is demonstrated through academic and social integrity, the making of

 healthful choices, personal appearance, and interpersonal relationships.
 It is only through this knowledge and respect for self that we become empowered with the ability to extend this respect to others, to acknowledge the expression of uniqueness in others, and to give of ourselves in assisting others to develop a stronger sense of self.

 All members must demonstrate respect for the beliefs and values of others, their points of view, their religions, and their rights as human beings.
 We must be active and positive in our respect, curtailing such acts or language that would diminish another.
 Treatment, judgment, or evaluation of others should be conducted with fairness tempered by empathy for individual differences.

 At the same time, expression of one’s individuality must be balanced by the often greater needs of the community, particularly those related to respect for the environment, and for the health, safety, personal property, and dignity of others.

 All members must realize the importance of honesty in our daily tasks, activities, and responsibilities.
 We must encourage and expect each other to offer honest opinions and preferences on important issues.